lachand/Toccata/README.md

 You also need to have a CHouchDB installed on your computer [http://docs.couchdb.org/en/2.1.1/install/unix.html]

+### CouchDB database

+You need to have a working CouchDB [http://docs.couchdb.org/en/2.1.1/install/index.html] with two database :
+- One named 'abcde' for data storage
+- One named 'user_list' for username storage

-##?Connection between CouchDB and Toccata
+###Connection between CouchDB and Toccata

-You need to change values in variables.ts according to your CouchDB configuration (host,port,root username and user password)
+You need to create the following environment variables in your system according to your CouchDB configuration :
+- URL_DB
+- PORT_DB
+- USERNAME_DB
+- PASSWORD_DB

 ## Development server

 Run `npm install --dev` to install all dependencies

-Run `ng serve --aot` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build